Mexico › PDC Best Places to Stay

 The Best Restaurants in North Playa del Carmen

-- Asados Patzcúaro • $$-$$$ • Awesome hole-in-the-wall for fantastic barbecued meats and more.
+- Los Asados de Patzcúaro • $$-$$$ • Great for those who want fantastic barbecued meats away from the tourist traps.

-- XG Sabor Extra • $$-$$$ • Family-run breakfast and lunch spot for authentic flavors, popular with locals.
+- XG Sabor Extra • $$-$$$ • My favorite breakfast spot in this area for traditional Mexican flavors.

 Staying in Mayakoba